Deta-Cold/delta-firmware/common/tools/README.md

 See docstrings for the most important functions: `coin_info()` and `support_info()`.

-The file `coindef.py` is a protobuf definition for passing coin data to Trezor from the outside.
+The file `coindef.py` is a protobuf definition for passing coin data to detahard from the outside.

 ### `marketcap.py`